ptrovatelli/ZAP-authentication-script-tutorial-GetsWithRedirectsThenPost/README.md

     * select GetsWithRedirectThenPost then click "load"
     * "username field": username (doesn't really matter for us; this is the parameter name that will be used to provide the credential in post.php)
     * "password field": password (same remark)
-    * "Fist get URI with leading slash, without trailing slash": /test/get1.php
+    * "First get URI with leading slash, without trailing slash": /test/get1.php
     * "Hostname without trailing slash": https://myhostname.com
     * Regex pattern identified in Logged in response message: leave empty
     * Regex pattern identified in Logged out response message: Authentification error